Tag Archives: James Read

 By miles, she is the standout in the film.

 Suspension of disbelief is at an all-time high.
-In “real life” there is no way Elle would ever make her way into the elitist Ivy League school brandishing a pink resume or other silly tricks to be cute and appealing.
+In “real life,” there is no way Elle would ever get into the elitist Ivy League school, brandishing a pink resume or other silly tricks to be cute and appealing.

 Nor would she ever likely be so instrumental in winning a murder case so quickly.
-To nobody’s surprise, Elle eventually graduates with flying colors and is honored with giving a graduation speech inspiring those around her.
+To nobody’s surprise, Elle eventually graduates with flying colors and is honored to give a graduation speech, inspiring those around her.

-The supporting characters are pure caricatures, especially the main foils (Warner and Vivian- who take Elle’s place as fiancee).
-Both are the villains, Vivian going so far as to embarrass Elle by inviting her to a stuffy party under the guise of it being a costume party.
+The supporting characters are pure caricatures, especially the main foils (Warner and Vivian- who take Elle’s place as fiancée).
+Both are villains, Vivian going so far as to embarrass Elle by inviting her to a stuffy party under the guise that it was a costume party.

 In the end, one of the characters “turns good”, another common element of predictable films of this nature.
 But again, the film is just pure and simple fun, so these stereotypes are okay.